madhuv2002/cs225-fa21-finalproj/RESULTS.md

 Our last goal was to use BFS in order to traverse our graph.
 The output for this traversal can be seen in bfs.txt in this repository.

-Lastly, to prove the accuracy of our algorithms and graphs, we have a fold of tests that can be run through typing in "make tests && ./test" in the terminal.
+Lastly, to prove the accuracy of our algorithms and graphs, we have a fold of tests that can be run through typing in "make test && ./test" in the terminal.